WillDarragh/nix-config/README.md

 # nix-config

-*We suffer for actions of our ancestors*
+*There is no escape--We pay for the violence of our ancestors.*

 This is my nix config.
 The names are themed from the *Dune* book series.